Healthy Carrot Cake

 How to make Healthy Carrot Cake

-- Add the wet ingredients and grated carrots to a bowl and mix until well incorporated.
+- Add the wet ingredients and grated carrots to a bowl.
+Whisk well to combine.

 - In a separate mixing bowl, combine the dry ingredients.